 The only thing we would change is the clip loops on the heel.
 While they didn't break on us, they seem flimsy when compared to those of their competitors.

-The TX3 was hands-down the most versatile shoe we tested.
-Its light design makes it a cinch to bring along on multi-pitch climbs, and its supportive build make for an excellent alpine companion.
+The TX3 was one of the most versatile models we tested.
+Its light design makes it a cinch to bring along on multi-pitch climbs, and its supportive construction makes for an excellent alpine companion.
 Whether hiking near or far, the TX3 is guaranteed to keep you comfortable.
 Its climbing ability makes it an excellent choice for scrambling missions as well.
 Frankly, it's hard for us to think of a reason not to bring the TX3 with you.
-As your one-shoe quiver, the TX3 exceeds all expectations.

 Coming in at $135, the TX3's pricing is spot on.
 Exceptional value for a slightly above-average price convinces us that this shoe is a great deal.
 Frankly, when compared to the $170 Acrux, it was hard to stop ourselves from running out and buying ten pairs!

 While we concluded that the lighter TX2 easily meets the needs of the average climber, we just couldn't deny the TX3's performance in rough terrain.
 Whether climbing big walls in Yosemite or Patagonia, this shoe handled anything we threw at it.
 While the TX2 lagged in durability, the heavy lugs and tough mesh of the TX3 made for an exceptional alpine climbing shoe.